Kish Island: Ocean Water Park

-Kish Hidden Pearl

-In 1999, a project to build an underground complex was begun by 300 artists and excavation workers.
-After deep excavations, rigid coral ceilings were discovered.
-These were incorporated into the final design.
-Once completed, the project will include restaurants, tourist resorts, and underground therapeutic mud pools.
+Ocean Water Park is a 5.6 hectare water park.

 Kish Dolphin Park

 The Dolphin Park is a 70 ha park located at the southeast corner of Kish Island.
 It is surrounded by over 22,000 palm trees and includes a dolphinarium, butterfly garden, silkworm compound, bird garden, artificial rain forest, volcanic mountain, orchid garden, and cactus garden.
 The dolphinarium includes the largest man-made pool on the island and it exhibits dolphins, sea lions, and white whales.
 The Bird Garden in the park is home to more than 57 species of birds and other animals from around the world, including pelicans, ostriches, blue-and-yellow macaws, storks, toco toucans, turacos, swans, African penguins, and marsh crocodiles.

 Kish Aquarium

 The Art Center on the island includes an aquarium that displays marine species unique to the Persian Gulf.